 You can think of depreciation as the process of gradually writing off the annual wear and tear of each piece of property.
 The IRS estimates the number of years that certain types of property will be useful to you by establishing different property classes.
 Each class dictates how many years you must claim a depreciation deduction before you can recover the full cost of the property.
 For example, if you own a business vehicle, the IRS requires you to treat it as “5-year property” which allows you to claim five annual depreciation deductions for the vehicle.

 Generally, you can depreciate most business equipment and property that has a useful life of more than one year and that you actually use for more than one year.
 Although not an exclusive list, this includes buildings, furniture, machinery and even some patents and copyrights.
 You cannot depreciate property you use for personal purposes or any land that you own, even if used solely for business.

-The Internal Revenue Code encourages businesses to make capital investments by allowing you to deduct the full cost of some depreciable property in one tax year if you make a section 179 election.
+The Internal Revenue Code encourages businesses to make capital investments by allowing you to deduct the full cost of some depreciable property in one tax year if you make a Section 179 election.
 Generally, the IRS places an annual limit on the amount of purchases eligible for this accelerated deduction.
-For example, in 2010 you can elect to deduct up to $250,000 of costs.
+For example, in 2016 you can elect to deduct up to $500,000 of costs.
 If you purchase more than this, the excess is subject to the normal depreciation deduction rules.
-You can make the section 179 election right on Form 4562.
+You can make the Section 179 election right on Form 4562.

 When you use TurboTax to do your taxes, we’ll ask questions about your business and help you determine which assets you can depreciate, and how much you can deduct for each.
 We’ll also fill in all the right forms for you.
 Better still, when you use TurboTax every year, we’ll keep track of all the assets you’ve already been depreciating, so you can accurately track and report multi-year depreciation.